limatix/limatix-qautils/README_QAUTILS.txt

 The LIMATIX QAutils package is a set of miscellaneous tools and scripts that assist the use, development, and documentation of consistent and repeatable research practices.
-Some tools are very specialized to our work and platforms (tested on Red Hat Enterprise Linux 60.
+They were developed in consultation with scientists from fields in which data quality practices are relatively mature.
+Some tools are very specialized to our work and platforms (tested on Red Hat Enterprise Linux 6.0).
 They are published in the hope that they will be useful.

 CONTENTS